 Laboratory for Nuclear Science

 Research in the Laboratory for Nuclear Science (LNS) seeks to understand the structures and interactions of the fundamental constituents of matter.
-Nuclear physics experiments are performed with electrons at the Thomas Jefferson National Accelerator Facility and at the Mainz Microtron in Germany, and with neutrons at the Spallation Neutron Source at the Oak Ridge National Laboratory.
-The high-energy particle physics program involves experiments with both high-energy protons and heavy ions at the Large Hadron Collider at CERN in Switzerland, the search for antimatter and dark matter in space with the Alpha Magnetic Spectrometer on the International Space Station, an additional dark matter experiment, DarkLight, at the Jefferson Laboratory, and construction of a 1,000 liter Dark Matter Time Projection Chamber.
-Properties of neutrinos are being explored through experiments at Fermi National Accelerator Laboratory; in Karlsruhe, Germany; at the South Pole; and with development of a new technique to measure neutrino mass through Cyclotron Radiation Emission Spectroscopy.
+Nuclear physics experiments are performed with electrons at the Thomas Jefferson National Accelerator Facility, heavy ions at the Large Hadron Collider (LHC) at CERN in Switzerland, and neutrons at the Spallation Neutron Source at the Oak Ridge National Laboratory.
+The high-energy particle physics program involves experiments with high-energy protons at the LHC; the search for antimatter and dark matter in space with the Alpha Magnetic Spectrometer on the International Space Station; an additional dark matter experiment, DarkLight, at the Jefferson Laboratory; exploration of cosmic X-rays with the NuSTAR satellite; and silicon detector development for cosmic-ray signatures of dark matter with the GAPS experiment.
+Properties of neutrinos are being explored through experiments at various sites, including Fermi National Accelerator Laboratory; Karlsruhe, Germany; Kamioka Observatory, Japan; the South Pole; through the development of a new technique to measure neutrino mass through Cyclotron Radiation Emission Spectroscopy; and through research and development to build a cyclotron-based high-intensity source of neutrinos.
 Searches for extremely rare, neutrino-less nuclear decays are taking place underground in Gran Sasso, Italy.
 A theoretical program investigates the properties of high-energy plasmas.

 For further information, contact the director, Professor B. Wyslouch, Room 26-505, 617-253-2395.